 }

-I have seen many code bases where static parts are included in a client component, and a small part is server components.
-Especially in authentication pages.
-Client components should be at the leaf (or end) of every page/component.
-Here is visual a diagram showing the structure:
+I have seen many code bases where static parts are included in a Client Component, and a small part is Server Components, especially in authentication pages.
+Client Components should be at the leaf (Or end) of every page/component.
+Here is a visual diagram showing the structure:

-This make sures you ship ONLY the JS for the interactive elements.
-In this case, the <AddToCard /> and <DropDown /> are the only interactive elements.
+are the only interactive elements.
 But they were at the end of the tree for a reason.
-When you import a Server Component in a Client Component directly, the Server Component actually now actually works like a Client Component.
+When you import a Server Component in a Client Component directly, the Server Component now actually works like a Client Component.
 This means it ships its JavaScript to the browser.
-Most of the time, it is better to put client components at the end/leaf of the component tree.
-Sometimes, its not possible to put a interactive element at the end because it either hurts the UX or Needs interactivity itself.
-To Solve this, we can use children or props.
+Most of the time, it is better to put Client Components at the end/leaf of the component tree.
+Sometimes, it’s not possible to put a interactive element at the end because it either hurts the User Experience or needs interactivity itself.
+To Solve this, we can use children

-// This is worth 1.7kb of JavaScript
+// This is worth 1.7kb of JavaScript.

 import { IoMdThumbsUp } from "@react-icons/all-files/io/IoMdThumbsUp";